 Caldelari, D. and Farmer, E.E.
 (1998) Rapid assays for the coupled cell free generation of oxylipins.
 Phytochem 47, 599-604.

 Reymond, P and Farmer, E.E.
 (1998) Jasmonate and salicylate as global signals for defense gene expression.
 Curr.
 Op.
 Plant Biol.
 1, 404-411.

-Weber, H., Vick, B.A. and Farmer, E.E.
+Weber, H., Vick.
+B.A. and Farmer, E.E.
 (1997) Dinor-oxo-phytodienoic acid: a new hexadecanoid signal in the jasmonate family.
 Proc.
 Natl.
 Acad.
 Sci.
 USA 94, 10473-10478.
-Introduces the concept of the "oxylipin signature" whereby more than one jasmonate family member is responsible for the fine-tuning of gene expression and that different jasmonates might play diferent biological roles.
+Introduces the concep of the "oxylipin signature" whereby more than one jasmonate family member is responsible for the fine-tuning of gene expression and that different jasmonates might play different biological roles.
 Presents a new method for the discovery and quantification of jasmonates and describes a new sixteen carbon jasmonate, dinor-OPDA.

 Farmer, E.E.
 (1997) New fatty acid-based signals: A lesson from the plant world.
 (Perspective) Science 276, 912-913.